mathiasertl/django-ca/docs/source/docker.rst

 .. versionadded:: 1.15.0

-   The docker-compose.yml file was added in django-ca 1.15.0.
+   The :file:`docker-compose.yml` file was added in django-ca 1.15.0.

 If you just want to run **django-ca** in a quick and efficient way, using `docker-compose
 <https://docs.docker.com/compose/>`__ is the fastest and most efficient option.
-The stack uses nginx for
+The stack uses NGINX for
 serving static files, uWSGI as WSGI application server, PostgreSQL as a database and Redis as cache and message broker.

-You can fetch tagged versions or the current development version of ``docker-compose.yml`` `from GitHub
+You can fetch tagged versions or the current development version of :file:`docker-compose.yml` `from GitHub
 <https://github.com/mathiasertl/django-ca/>`_.

 The only environment variable you need to pass is ``DJANGO_CA_CA_DEFAULT_HOSTNAME`` (note the double "CA"